+RPS Policy

-RPS Policy 6 Recognising the benefits from renewable energy and regionally significant infrastructure District and regional plans shall include policies that recognise: The social, economic, cultural and environmental benefits of regionally significant infrastructure including People and goods can travel to, from and around the efficiently; Public health and safety is maintained through the provision of ess supply of potable water and the collection and transfer of sewage; People have access to energy so as to meet their needs; and People have access to telecommunication services.
+Recognising the benefits from renewable energy and regionally significant infrastructure

+District and regional plans shall include policies that recognise:

+- a) The social, economic, cultural and environmental benefits of regionally significant infrastructure including - People and goods can travel to, from and around the efficiently; - Public health and safety is maintained through the provision of essential services, supply of potable water and the collection and transfer of sewage; - People have access to energy so as to meet their needs; and - People have access to telecommunication services.

-b) The social, economic, cultural and environmental benefits of energy generated from renewable energy resources including: Security of supply and diversification of our energy sources; Reducing dependency on imported and non-renewable energy resources; and Reducing greenhouse gas emissions RPS Policy Protecting regionally significant infrastructure 7 District and regional plans shall include policies and rules that protect regionally signific infrastructure from incompatible subdivision, use and development occurring under, over adjacent to the infrastructure.
-RPS Policy 38 Recognising the benefits from renewable energy and regionally significant infrastructure When considering an application for a resource consent, notice of requirement, or a change, variation or replacement to a district or regional plan, particular regard shall be given to: The social, economic, cultural and environmental benefits of regionally significant infrastructure and/or energy generated from renewable energy resources; and • Protecting regionally significant infrastructure from incompatible subdivision, use and development occurring under, over, or adjacent to the infrastructure; and The need for renewable electricity generation facilities to locate where the renewable energy resources exist; and The nationally significant wind and marine renewable energy resources within the region.
+b) The social, economic, cultural and environmental benefits of energy generated from renewable energy resources including: Security of supply and diversification of our energy sources; Reducing dependency on imported and non-renewable energy resources; and Reducing greenhouse gas emissions RPS Policy Protecting regionally significant infrastructure 7 District and regional plans shall include policies and rules that protect regionally significant infrastructure from incompatible subdivision, use and development occurring under, over, or adjacent to the infrastructure.
+RPS Policy 38 Recognising the benefits from renewable energy and regionally significant infrastructure When considering an application for a resource consent, notice of requirement, or a change, variation or replacement to a district or regional plan, particular regard shall be given to: The social, economic, cultural and environmental benefits of regionally significant infrastructure and/or energy generated from renewable energy resources; and Protecting regionally significant infrastructure from incompatible subdivision, use a development occurring under, over, or adjacent to the infrastructure; and The need for renewable electricity generation facilities to locate where the renewable energy resources exist; and The nationally significant wind and marine renewable energy resources within the region.
+The nationally significant wind and marine renewable energy resources within the region.